rerupp/rust_playground/weather/README.md

 Most of the CLI source code has either been refactored or removed.
 A new text report manager was added to `toolslib` allowing a common report to be used by the `rh` command and the TUI.
-I drank the Rust coolade and started taking advantage of the `Result` and `ControlFlow` constructs.
+I drank the Rust kool aide and started taking advantage of the `Result` and `ControlFlow` constructs.
 After 2 years with Rust I have gained a lot of respect for the language.
 There have been some pretty brutal refactoring sessions and I have a lot of confidence in the language facilities to help me through the changes.

+### April 2025 Release

+This release includes a `Python` GUI and `Py03` bindings to the weather data library.
+I was delighted in how easy it was to create the interface between `Python` and `Rust`.
+Performance was the biggest surprise.
+Even thought there isn't megabytes of data being moved between runtimes it is really quick.

+The `py_weather` directory at the root of the repository contains the `Python` GUI and `Py03` bindings.
+At some point the project should be renamed to reflect it is not just a `Rust` project but that is for another day.

 ## Project Structure